Sony Xperia Compact release date, price, news, rumors and just how small it could be

 We've been hearing rumors of a Sony Xperia Compact phone since 2018 - every year the prospect rears its head, only to ultimately not pan out.
 As such, we can't say with even a shred of certainty that it'll come out any time.

-The most recent leaks suggest it could come alongside the Sony Xperia 1 III, likely to be launched in February or March 2021 and released in the months after, but that seems mostly like a guess.
+The most recent leaks suggest it could land alongside the Sony Xperia 1 III, likely to be announced in February or March 2021 and released in the months after, but that seems mostly like a guess.

-We don't know a rough price either, as some leaks make the phone sound like a flagship, just with a smaller screen.
-However other leaks portray the phone as a budget device with weak specs, so it's hard to know right now.
+We don't know a rough price either, as some leaks make the phone sound like a flagship, just with a smaller screen, while other leaks portray the phone as a budget device with weak specs, so it's hard to know right now.

 News, rumors and leaks

-Multiple Sony Xperia Compact rumors point to it having a 5.5-inch screen, broken up by a 'tear-drop' notch.
-That same rumor suggests it'll have a Snapdragon 700-series chipset, and another says it'll only have two rear cameras, which makes the phone sound pretty mid-range.
+Multiple Sony Xperia Compact rumors point to it having a 5.5-inch screen, broken up by a 'teardrop' notch.
+The source linked above also suggests it'll have a Snapdragon 700-series chipset, and another says it'll only have two rear cameras, which makes the phone sound pretty mid-range.

 #SONY is finally about resurrect the #XPERIA "Compact" Series!
 Here comes your very first look at the first "Compact" XPERIA phone since the #XPERIAXZ2! #VoiceCommunity #OnlyOnVoice@VoiceHQ⭕️Exclusive 👉🏻 https://t.co/YFuvPA4sNA pic.twitter.com/LIcfrqY8p2January 24, 2021

-These images show a side-mounted fingerprint scanner, as most Sony phones have, as well as the small body, a 3.5mm headphone jack and 21:9 aspect ratio.
+These images show a side-mounted fingerprint scanner, as most Sony phones have, as well as the small body, a 3.5mm headphone jack, and a 21:9 aspect ratio.

-One rumor explicitly links the upcoming mini Sony phone to the Xperia 1 III line, calling the phone the Sony Xperia 1 III Compact, alongside a Premium-suffix counterpart.
+One rumor explicitly links the upcoming mini Sony phone to the Xperia 1 III line, calling the phone the Sony Xperia 1 III Compact, and saying that it will land alongside a Premium-suffix counterpart.

 Those are all the rumors we've heard for the Sony Xperia Compact that didn't turn out to be for an Xperia 5-series smartphone, but as we hear more we'll add them here.